galvisf/ModelerWSMF/README.md

   - Nonlinear backbone per *Kim et al. (2015)*
   - Nonlinear backbone per *Skiadopoulos et al. (2021)*

+Beams can me simulated with and without composite action.
+Composite action increases elastic stiffness as well as modify the backbone per NIST (2017) modeling guidelines (variable "composite").

+The model can include or ignore the stiffness and strength contribution of the gravity system (variable "addEGF").

 ## License

 ModelerWSMF is distributed under the MIT license, see [LICENSE](https://opensource.org/licenses/MIT).